aaszodi/multovl/README.md

 _Version 1.3_

-See `doc/html/guide.html` for installation instructions and a detailed documentation.

 This program is licensed under the terms of the BSD Open Source license.
 See the file `LICENSE` for details.

 Pre-compiled binaries are provided for some popular architectures.
 If you want to build Multovl from scratch, keep on reading:

-## Building Instructions for the Impatient
+## Building instructions

+See `doc/html/guide.html` for installation instructions and a detailed documentation.

+### Prerequisites

-You will need `cmake` Version 2.8 or above, a C++98-compliant compiler, and the Boost libraries (1.44 or above) to build Multovl.
+You will need `cmake` Version 3.1 or above, a C++98-compliant compiler, and the Boost libraries (1.44 or above) to build Multovl.

+### For the very impatient

+Run the `quickbuild.sh` script in the top-level Multovl directory.
+This will compile the package using static linkage, assuming a Linux platform, Boost libraries installed in the usual system location.
+The Multovl installation goes under `/usr/local`.
+You can pass the installation prefix by providing a path as a command line argument.
+E.g. `quickbuild.sh $HOME/foo/bar` will install Multovl executables into
+`$HOME/foo/bar/multovl-1.3/bin`.

+### For the moderately impatient

 By default all these external libraries will be linked statically.
 To link all of them dynamically instead, specify the CMake option